Editorial note: an earlier version of this article was first published on March 5, 2009. It was updated on September 22, 2020.

 You need about 60 to 80 grams of protein per day to meet your body’s basic needs.
 Though, some say it should be more, like 150 grams per day, if you exercise.
 Others say it depends on your lifestyle and personal needs (e.g. if you exercise more, you need more protein).
 Another way of calculating protein requirements is by measuring out 25% – 30% of your daily calories.
 Then, eat that amount in the form of protein.
 Others calculate protein needs based on body weight (generally 0.36–0.6 grams per pound, or 0.8–1.3 gram per kg).

 Are the required minimum grams of protein a hard and fast rule?
 Not always.
 Just be sure you’re getting enough for your own needs.
-If you’re not sure, ask a doctor or dietitian.
+If you’re not sure, ask a doctor, nurse or dietitian.
 Here is an article by Harvard explaining how much protein you need each day.

 Also remember that grams of protein is not equal to grams of food that contains protein!
 E.g. if you eat 100 grams of egg, that’s not all going to be protein.